klahrich/chiefhustler/content/diary/investing-diary-0004.md

 ![lylt-partners](/images/lylt-partners.png)

+More generally, it seems that airlines have recognized the value of the frequent flyer points not only as curreny but also as a retention tool.
+Therefore these points have more value _within_ an airline company than outside of one, diluted across different retailers.

 Verdict: I'm passing for now.

-However, researching this company led me to another one in the customer loyalty space, which might be more interesting: Aimia Inc., [$AIM.TO](https://finance.yahoo.com/quote/AIM.TO) or [AIMFF](https://finance.yahoo.com/quote/AIMFF).
+However, researching this company led me to another one in the customer loyalty space, which might be more...spicy.
 Stay tuned!